September 15th 2025: Newsletter #30

 Cake Raffle

-Each week at Assembly we draw a cake raffle for students.
+Each Assembly we draw a cake raffle for students.
 The money raised goes to Our noimiated charity, Backpacks Beds.

 School families have been assigned a week to bring in a cake.
 There is no obligation or pressure for you to do so, it is only if you wish to.
 If you have been assigned a week that is unsuitable and you would like to bring a cake in another week, please contact the office and an alternate date will be arranged.